AlexAsplund/alexasplund.github.io/_posts/2019-12-06 Getting UserAccountControl (A bit faster).md

         }).Value
     }

-Example how to use it:
+Example on how to use it:

     $User = Get-ADUser -Identity johndoe -Properties UserAccountControl Get-UACProperties $User.UserAccountControl